 Use the Preferences dialog box to tell QuickBooks Simple Start how your business is supposed to handle any sales tax collection or reporting requirements.
 For example, you answer the "Do you charge sales tax when you make a sale?" question to tell QuickBooks Simple Start whether you even have to charge customers sales tax.
 If you do charge sales tax, you name the agency you remit the sales tax to using the Tax Name box.
 Finally, you answer the "When do you owe sales tax?" question to indicate when you, technically speaking, owe the government the sales tax that appears on your sales receipts or invoices.
-(Sometimes, you owe sales tax when you produce the invoice and sometimes you owe sales tax when you collect from the customer.)
+(Sometimes, you owe sales tax when you collect from the customer.)